afragen/category-colors-options/README.md

 category-colors-options
 =======================

-Testing for The Events Calendar Category Colors hidden options
+Testing for The Events Calendar Category Colors hidden options for leisurevans.com